lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/metaindexShowCommand.svg" target="./diagrams/mmetaindexShowCommand.svg" alt="syntax diagram for show metaindexes command" layout="@break@" -->

 List all stored indexes in the base location.
-Tables with a different metaindex location are not displayed in the list.
+Note that tables with a different metaindex location are not displayed in the list.

 ```sql
 -- list all Metaindexes in the base location